jakecush1/php-syntax-guide/phpsyntax.md

   ```

 #PHP Arrays<br>
-  arrays are single variables holding multiple pieces of data
+  arrays are single variables holding multiple pieces of data<br>
   they can be created a couple of ways<br>
   ```
  -Indexed arrays index each value in the order they are entered - 0,1,2,3<br>